Mosquito Monitoring & Management

 Is It Safe To Spray?

-An Integrated Pest Management (IPM) Plan for Fire Island National Seashore was prepared in late November 2006 to provide basic low-risk pest management guidelines to help protect park resources (preserve the stored cultural museum resources and park structures, conserve the park grounds), and to protect the health and safety of people.
+An Integrated Pest Management (IPM) Plan for Fire Island National Seashore was prepared in November 2006 to provide basic low-risk pest management guidelines to help protect park resources and human health.

 All pesticides used within Fire Island National Seashore must be applied by or under the direct supervision of a State of New York certified pesticide applicator.
 All pesticides used in the park by residents, contractors, special use permittees, agricultural issues, or non-NPS personnel must conform to NPS policies and guidelines, and be approved before use.
-The goal is to use low-risk pesticides, if necessary, that will accomplish desired objectives.
+If the use of pesticides is necessary on park lands, the NPS would use low-risk pesticides that will accomplish the desired objectives.

 Under a letter of authorization from the National Park Service, Suffolk County Department of Public Works, Division of Vector Control conducts scheduled spraying for adult mosquitoes in several of the towns and villages within the boundaries of Fire Island National Seashore.
 Individual residents may request that their property be excluded from nonemergency treatments.